CPJPRINCE/opex_manifest_generator/README.md

 ## Future Developments

 - Adjust Accession so the different modes can utilised from Opex.
-- Add SourceID as option for use with Auto Class Spreadsheets.
+- Add SourceID as option for use with Auto Class Spreadsheets. *Added!*
 - Allow for multiple Identifier's to be added with Auto Class Spreadsheets.
 Currently only 1 or 2 identifiers can be added at a time, under "Archive_Reference" or "Accesion_Refernce".
 These are also tied to be either "code" or "accref".
-An Option needs to be added to allow custom setting of identifier...
+An Option needs to be added to allow custom setting of identifier... *Added!*
-- Zipping to conform to PAX,
+- Zipping to conform to PAX
 - Add an option / make it a default for Metadata XML's to be located in a specified directory rather than in the package.
 - In theory, this tool should be compatible with any system that makes use of the OPEX standard.
 But in theory Communism works, in theory.